sassoftware/sas-econometrics-examples/CONTRIBUTING.md

 ## Feedback and Improvement

 - Team members are encouraged to review, discuss, and provide constructive feedback on contributions made to the GitLab repository.
-- Please direct any questions or suggestions to the repository maintainer for clarification or assistance.
+- Please direct any questions or suggestions to the repository maintainer @Chuan Xu for clarification or assistance.

 ## Acknowledgment